The support for Apache Atlas has been added to Talend MapReduce Jobs and Spark Jobs.

 With this option activated, you need to set the following parameters:

-In the Username field and the Password field, enter the authentication information for access to Atlas.
+In the Username and Password fields, enter the authentication information for access to Atlas.

 You need to ask the administrator of your cluster for this configuration file.
 For further information about this file, see the Client Configs section in Atlas configuration.